Survivor: Guatemala: Future appearances

 Stephenie LaGrossa competed for her third time on Survivor: Heroes vs. Villains.
 Danni Boatwright returned for Survivor: Winners at War.
-LaGrossa is set to compete on Survivor 50: In the Hands of the Fans.
+LaGrossa returned for a fourth time to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, LaGrossa competed on the USA Network reality competition series Snake in the Grass.
 LaGrossa also competed on the first season of the Peacock reality TV series The Traitors.
 In 2025, Boatwright also competed on 99 to Beat.

 Season summary

 The Mayan ruins of Survivor Guatemala including the camp of Yaxhá/Xhákúm (top) and Tribal Council (bottom).

 Sixteen of the 18 players in the game were already split into two tribes, Nakúm and Yaxhá; both tribes received one additional tribe member, Bobby Jon and Stephenie, respectively, both who had previously appeared on Survivor: Palau; Probst described these players as resources to help either tribe, but otherwise had no safety against being voted out.
 The first challenge began immediately, requiring both tribes to trek 11 mi overnight through the jungle to one of the camps near Mayan ruins, along with any available supplies that they wished to carry.
 The trek left many of the players exhausted and dehydrated for several days following.

 During the first nine days, the Nakúm tribe proved more successful at the challenges losing only one immunity challenge, sending Yaxhá to Tribal Council twice.
 During one challenge, Danni, a sportscaster, identified Gary as a former professional quarterback, though Gary would maintain that he was just a landscaper through most of the rest of the game.
 A tribal switch occurred on Day Ten that left Bobby Jon, Danni, Blake, and Brandon in the majority at Yaxhá, outnumbering Brian, Amy, and Gary.
 At Nakúm, the tribe was split 4–4 with Margaret, Judd, Cindy, and Brooke from the original Nakúm and Stephenie, Rafe, Jamie, and Lydia from the original Yaxhá.
 Immediately after the swap, Stephenie and Jamie formed an alliance with Judd to take control of Nakúm, which later included Rafe, Cindy, and Lydia.
 Though the two tribes performances were fairly even in wins and losses, a crucial immunity challenge won by Nakúm put them in a decisive 6–4 lead into the merge over Yaxhá.
 On Night 18, directly after the Yaxhá tribe had voted off Amy, they left for the Nakúm campsite where the two tribes merged into the Xhákúm tribe.
 Upon merging, the new tribe was informed of a hidden immunity idol located in the jungle, that could be used before the votes were cast to save themselves.
 However, the Nakúm alliance of six held strong initially as they voted off Brandon.